309: Gender: Structure, Defense, Discourse

 Introduction

-Psychoanalysis as a discipline has struggled to keep apace with evolving gender theory.
+Though this is rapidly changing, psychoanalysis as a discipline has traditionally struggled to keep apace with evolving gender theory.
 Part of what makes this course demanding is that, as a subject matter, psychoanalytic gender theory requires of analysts a somewhat unusual set of conceptual tools.
 Gender, in its psychic constitution as well as its experiential dimensions, is especially porous to, and in dialectical tension with, other categories of difference.
-We will explore this intersectionality, and see how gender is always already interimplicated with sexual orientation, race, class status, ability, age, religion, and other diversities; and how you can begin to think about using that insight clinically.
+We will explore this intersectionality, and see how gender is always already interimplicated with sexual orientation, race, class status, ability, age, religion, and other diversities; and how one can begin to think about using that insight clinically.
 Because gender cannot be parsed out from other categories of difference, we’ll make a concentrated effort to note our resistances to thinking intersectionally.
 This is critical when it comes to gender and will be beneficial to many aspects of your training and clinical work overall.

 One way to approach this class: Please read the papers before each session.
 The readings will serve as guideposts during the class, and we’ll discuss the main points the authors are trying to convey.
-But I would like to also encourage you to bring up associations that you have to the material.
-Gender is baked into the stuff of us and our society.
-It’s obvious to say, but every day, the gender binary reveals itself startlingly in our consulting rooms, in the news, in the arts, on social media, etc. Bring in your thoughts.
-I’ve found this class is most meaningful when it’s expansive in in content, and that can only happen with your contributions.
+But we encourage you to bring up associations that you have to the readings, be they clinical examples from your practice or otherwise.
+We’ve found this class is most meaningful when it’s expansive in its content, and that can only happen with your contributions.

 These articles are protected under relevant copyright regulations.
 They are available in the New York Psychoanalytic Society & Institute Electronic Reserve for your convenience, and for your personal use.